 NYIDA Workshop Series:

-Under the Buddhist name (Nyida roughly translates to 'sun and moon') given to her by her guru, the Honorable Lama Pema Khandro Rinpoche, Trinidad offers community art workshops based on sliding-scale dana (a form of generous giving or donation).
+Nyida roughly translates to 'sun and moon'.
+This word comes from Trinidad's Buddhist lineage and is also the name of her on-going community art workshop.
+Trinidad offers these workshops based on sliding-scale dana (a form of generous giving or donation).
 Trinidad combines classic and modern art training with mindfulness practices to empower the youth with the life-long tools needed to heal their mind-body-spirit connections.
 These community workshops are held once a month.
 Send her a message to learn more.

 Some of Trinidad's childhood influences include: